 Day 11 London, England

-This day was mostly lost to travel.
+This day of our 2 weeks in Europe itinerary was mostly lost to travel.
 We went by bus, which is about a 9 hour trip, and went under the ocean through the Channel Tunnel (pretty amazing).
 You could take the high speed train in just 2.5 hours but it is a lot more and for our family of four, we chose the budget option.
 There was wifi to keep everyone happy and you get to see the countryside.
 We checked into our hotel (the Stanley House) and when out for a neighborhood stroll and some great pub food at the Marquis of Westminster.
 If you have time, do the British Museum (we did that our 15th day).

 Day 12 London, England